EndLineTech03/VirtualMachineInstaller-macOS10.0/README.md

 2. Run VirtualMachineInstaller_2.command to run the virtual machine installed.
 3. Run VirtualMachineInstaller_3.command to uninstall the Virtual Machine.

-NOTE: QEMU will be installed as recommended on the website qemu.org
+NOTE: QEMU will be installed as recommended on the website qemu.org and the virtual machine will run almost natively, as on a physical pc.